atkaper/p1-energy-meter-reader-using-python-in-docker/README.txt

 Note: in scripts run-meter-read-once.sh and start.sh, there is the /dev/ttyUSB0 device, which will be used to talk to the P1 meter serial port.
 If you need to change that to something else, do that in these two scripts PLUS in the read.py script.
 Make sure to execute a ./build.sh after this change.

+Note: if you use influx, don't forget to create the database using the influxdb command line; "create database meter"

 Synology Serial Port Notes: